 The museum reopened Feb.
 5 with social distancing protocol in place, and outdoor areas are still available.
 Masks are not required outdoors, but are required inside buildings and while in restrooms.
 Check the park website for virtual events.

 Parks are open for walking and ice skating.
-Families can rent skates and reserve times at the Ribbon at Maggie Daley Park or visit the rinks closest to them.
-Families can visit chicagoparkdistrict.com to begin registering for spring events beginning March 8.
-Park playgrounds and pools will also begin reopening after March 1.
+Families can visit chicagoparkdistrict.com to begin register for spring events.
+Park playgrounds and pools reopened in March.
 Masks are mandatory in the parks and on playground equipment and parking fees will be enforced.

 During the day, visitors can see the perimeter walk, Thomas English Walled Garden, Regenstein Fruit & Vegetable Garden and most areas of the Malott Japanese Garden.
 Restrooms will be available in the Visitor Center and Regenstein Center’s Greenhouse Galleries.
 Though the Orchid Show was canceled this year, online programming includes classes for artists of all ages.